Everest Base Camp

 Is it possible to get a visa on arrival in Nepal?

 Yes, most travelers can get a visa on arrival when entering Nepal, and the process is fairly straightforward.
-Visas are issued at Tribhuvan International Airport in Kathmandu, as well as at a few land border points such as Birgunj, Bhairahawa, Kakarbhitta, Nepalgunj, Dhangadi, Mahendranagar, and Belhiya.
+Visas are issued at Tribhuvan International Airport in Kathmandu, as well as at a few land border points such as Birgunj, Bhairahawa, Kakarbhitta, Nepalgunj, Dhangadi, Mahendranagar, and Belahiya.
 Travelers coming in or out of Tibet can also get a visa at the Kodari border, but there may be extra restrictions in that case.

 Visitors can also apply for a visa in advance at a Nepalese embassy or consulate in their home country.
 This is not compulsory for most nationalities, but it can save time on arrival, especially during peak seasons.